atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-implementation.md

 ![Build wider Salesforce table](/assets/images/LakeToWarehouseQuery.png "Combine data")

-We are choosing a subset of the total possible columns and rolling/denormalizing the table a bit to make it easier for others to query.
+We are choosing a subset of the total possible columns and rolling up/denormalizing the table a bit to make it easier for others to query.
 To make this code into SQL that builds our Data Warehouse, we need to add CREATE VIEW.
 So the query would actually be:

 ```sql
 CREATE VIEW salesforce_user AS